Enjoy an omelet in the palm of your hand! This is a great healthy option for a grab-and-go breakfast. Make ahead and reheat quickly!

 What has transpired was a day of gorging myself silly at the Minnesota State Fair today.
-Deep-fried green olives, fried pickles, cheese curds, a corn dog, reuben bites, cookies, a deep-fried Monte Cristo, a dreamsicle shake, French fries, chicken-on-a-stick and walleye cakes.
+Deep-fried green olives, fried pickles, cheese curds, a corn dog, Reuben bites (that tasted so much like this amazing Reuben Braid!), cookies, a deep-fried Monte Cristo, a dreamsicle shake, French fries, chicken-on-a-stick and walleye cakes.
 I ate all of the above today, I kid you not.

 Back to the on-the-go breakfast, which I just know you are going to love me for.

 Crack a dozen eggs into a medium bowl.
 Add a splash or two of water.

 Then you’ll have to do a bit of thinking.
 What ingredients would you like inside your cute little omelets that will fit in the palm of your hand?
 Bacon?
 Ham?
 Tomatoes?
 Mushrooms?
 Cheese?
 Spinach?
 Pick the omelet extras of your choice and prepare them.
 Chop, slice, dice, do whatever you need to do.

 Divide the whisked eggs between twelve muffin cups (coat generously with cooking spray first).
 Each cup will be filled to about two-thirds full.